-Students will be given a theme provided at the contest site from which they will develop a colored cover page and black and white title page (not a divider page) with graphics for a high school yearbook.
-Students competing in Yearbook Theme Development may use the following materials: magazines, markers, colored pencils, scissors, glue/glue sticks.
+Students will be given a theme provided at the contest site from which they will develop the following six elements for a high school yearbook: 1) Cover 2) Front End Sheet 3) Title Page 4) Opening 5) Divider 6: Folio. colored cover page and black and white title page (not a divider page) with graphics for a high school yearbook.
+Students competing in Yearbook Theme Development may use the following materials: magazines, markers, colored pencils, scissors, glue/glue sticks or technology such as a computer or tablet.
 Entries will be judged based on basic design principles, creativity and originality.

-\7.
-Newspaper Design
+7. Newspaper Design

 Students will design a front page of a 16-inch tabloid newspaper.
 Elements will be provided at the contest site.
 Entries will be judged on a well-balanced design that is appealing to the eye and incorporates basic design rules such as multiple points of entry and good use of headline size.
 Stories chosen should reflect good news judgment.
 Information regarding the platform and available programs will be posted on the IHSA website.
 Only the elements provided at the contest site may be used.
-Adobe Creative Suite programs can be used in this event.
+Students may use any software (local or online) to compete in this category and may provide their own decide at the State Finals to compete on.
+This event will be completed in color.
+The IHSA will provide Adobe Creative Suite programs at the State Finals.

-\8.
-Yearbook Caption Writing
+8. Yearbook Caption Writing

 Students will receive four yearbook photos from four categories (Academics, Clubs, Sports, Student Life) and a fact sheet with overview information on each photo.
 Captions should state more than the obvious and further the story of the photo.
 Students will be judged on creativity, accuracy and AP style on all four captions and a cumulative score provided.
 Captions should be at least two sentences, but no more than three sentences, and must fit within a provided caption box that meets the prompts requirements for text size, font and spacing.
-Students are permitted to use an AP Stylebook and dictionaries (non-electronic format only).
+Students are permitted to use an AP Stylebook and dictionaries.

-\9.
-Infographics
+9. Infographics

 Students will be required to create a graphic to illustrate a given set of statistics for a story that will be provided to them.
 Entries will be judged on originality, readability, clarity, and adherence to aesthetic control principles.
 Information regarding the platform and available programs will be posted on the IHSA website.
 Adobe Creative Suite programs can be used in this event.
+This event will be completed in color or black & white.